Cloud Computing Timeline, Adoption and Trends for SMBs - iCorps

 A 2015 cloud adoption trends survey7 indicated that nearly 90% of SMBs were using the cloud – with hosted email (79%), web hosting (82%), and backup/recovery (60%) the top uses for the cloud.
 Other findings:

 - The cloud itself had evolved from an early public model to hybrid combinations of cloud hosting, dedicated hardware, and software tools.

 - Small companies (< 20 employees) were leading cloud adoption (68%); midsized businesses followed with 53% adoption.

 - Benefits of the cloud for SMBs included reduced IT management time (51%), fewer required resources (50%), improved service availability (75%), and less worry about outages (96%).

 - Surprisingly, security nearly topped the benefits list at 94%.
 Once a concern, cloud security had shifted to a cloud advantage as SMBs recognized that providers were more proactive in implementing new defenses than they would be in their own on-premises IT environments.

 According to Spiceworks’ 2016 State of IT report,8 the trend toward cloud adoption isn’t slowing down, and in fact, new variations of cloud-based services are slated for high-growth.
 A slightly-higher-than-last-year 14% of IT budgets is slated for hosted and cloud-based projects this year.

 With the global cloud computing services market anticipated to reach $127 billion by 2017,1 SMB cloud adoption is expected to remain strong.
-And with the increasing variety of available offerings poised to meet SMB needs, the cloud is a viable – and popular – way for SMBs to remain competitive in today’s constantly shifting market and technology landscapes.
+And with the increasing variety of available offerings poised to meet SMB needs, the cloud is a viable – and popular – way for SMBs to sustain an IT competitive advantage in today’s constantly shifting market and technology landscapes.